MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-send-requests.md

 ![Screenshot of the completed document showing the Submit button.](../media/content-understanding/esignature-submit.png)

 The status of the request changes from **In progress** to **Completed**.
 The document becomes read-only.
-You'll get an email notification that your signature has been received and the requester will be notified.
+You'll receive an email notification saying that your signature has been received and the requester will be notified.

-Once everyone has signed the document, you'll get an email notification where you can view the document and request details.
+Once everyone has signed the document, you'll get an email notification saying where you can view the document and request details.
 The document is available via the **View request** button in the email for 30 days, so make sure you download it for your own records.

 ### Decline to sign the document